 Let’s borrow an example from another tech industry to make this idea clear:

 A huge number of computer users believe that Microsoft offers the best operating system.
 If pressed about they decision, they will compare it to Apple.
 Yet, they are not even aware that Linux exists.
 When told about it, they are dismissive.
 After all, Microsoft is a multibillion dollar company.
 They must have the best operating system.
 But Linux uses smart authorization management that makes it difficult to get viruses.
+Combine that with an outside anti-virus software, and viruses will have a truly difficult time getting through.
 Although viruses have cost some corporations millions, they go back to using Microsoft after a security breach.
 They do it because they believe this is the “best” software.
 This is not to say that Microsoft does not offer good software; but the point is that excellent software exists outside the most recognizable names.

 No “Best” Tools